 Dress the Part

 Whatever your objective is, you must dress the part.
 For men, slacks and a collared shirt are appropriate, a suit may be better.
-For women, a nice blouse and blazer, along with slacks or skirt are appropriate attire.
+For women, a nice blouse and blazer, along with slacks or a skirt are appropriate attire.
 Make sure your clothes are clean and ironed and your shoes polished.
 This isn’t a party, anything too short, too tight, or too revealing is not appropriate.
 No excess jewelry, outrageous hairstyles, overbearing perfume or hairspray.
 Keep the saying in mind: first impressions count!

 Be Prepared for Questions

-Sample Questions That May be Asked:
+Sample Questions That May Be Asked: